George Bush monument

 Bush Prairie, Thurston County, Washington, June 1909.
 Black and white glass plate negative, showing an automobile with three men inside, traveling on a rural dirt road between split-rail fences on the George Bush family homestead, Bush Prairie.

-Monument to be installed on the northeast lawn of the west campus, facing the Bush Butternut tree
+Northeast lawn of the west campus, facing the Bush Butternut tree

 George Bush was the first Black pioneer in the Washington Territory and helped establish one of the area's first non-Indigenous American settlements.
 His son, William Owen, was the state's first Black legislator.